5 Effective Communication Skills in Meetings | Aprio

 See related: How to take minutes at a board meeting

 Aprio’s Board Task Manager also makes it easy to track action items and see which tasks got accomplished and what’s still outstanding.
-Encouraging accountability to follow through on task commitments is the final step of effective communication skills in meetings.
+Encouraging accountability to follow through on task commitments is much easier with meeting communication tools that make progress visible between meetings.

 Using technology to enhance board communication